The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 My Verdict

+Based on my experience, I recommend buying Chinese wheels from established brands only.
 Buying unbranded Chinese bikes may result in a lack of customer support and lower quality due to limited quality control.

 The selection above includes popular Chinese wheels that are safe to ride (trust me, I’ve tried most of them).
 The following three stand out from the rest.

-• Lún HYPER is one of the most popular Chinese carbon wheelset (use the CYCLISTSHUB10 code at winspace.cc to get 10% OFF your purchase).
+• Lún HYPER is one of the most popular Chinese carbon wheelsets (use the CYCLISTSHUB10 code at winspace.cc to get 10% OFF your purchase).
 It’s one of the best-looking and most versatile Chinese road bike wheelsets.
 I like how they maintain momentum on flats and in hilly terrain.
 However, they have worse crosswind stability than competition.

-How to Choose the Best Chinese Carbon Wheels?
+How to Choose Carbon Wheels?

-Read this buyer’s guide, where you will find more useful information to make a wise and thoughtful decision before spending hundreds of dollars on a new Chinese wheelset.
+Read this buyer’s guide for more useful information before spending hundreds of dollars on a new Chinese wheelset.
+Make sure also to check out the FAQ section.

 Wheels for Disc or Rim Brakes

+Today’s bikes use rim or disc brakes.
+You can’t buy wheels for disc brakes and use them on a bike with rim brakes.
 These two types of wheels differ from each other.
 Wheels for rim brakes use quick release, and wheels for disc brakes use a through-axle (also called thru-axle).

 Clincher vs. Tubular vs. Tubeless